 For patients seeking diagnosis and rheumatoid arthritis treatment from a leading research center and treatment provider, Brigham and Women's Hospital (BWH) in Boston offers a world-class Center for Arthritis and Joint Diseases.

 Rheumatoid arthritis is the most common type of chronic arthritis caused by the immune system – affecting 1.3 million Americans.
 Symptoms and their degree of impact can vary greatly, and the earlier the disease is diagnosed and treatment begins the better.
-In this video, Michael E. Weinblatt, MD, Co-Director, Clinical Rheumatology and R. Bruce and Joan M. Hickey Distinguished Chair in Rheumatology, Division of Rheumatology, Immunology and Allergy at Brigham and Women’s Hospital (BWH), discusses rheumatoid arthritis treatment along with an overview of promising research at BWH.
+In this video, Michael E. Weinblatt, MD, Co-Director, Clinical Rheumatology and R. Bruce and Joan M. Hickey Distinguished Chair in Rheumatology, Division of Rheumatology, Inflammation, and Immunity at Brigham and Women’s Hospital (BWH), discusses rheumatoid arthritis treatment along with an overview of promising research at BWH.

 The BWH Center for Arthritis and Joint Diseases provides world-class care and treatment for more than 100 causes of arthritis, including lupus, gout and pseudogout, spine disorders, and the immune system, as happens in rheumatoid arthritis.

 The Center has a long history of innovation and focus on arthritis – it originated as the Robert Breck Brigham Hospital, the first teaching hospital in the U.S. focused solely on rheumatoid arthritis and other related conditions.
 The Center's innovative research and therapeutic developments have helped to advance the treatment of rheumatoid arthritis and other joint diseases, and earned BWH the distinction of being named one of the top providers of rheumatology services, including rheumatoid arthritis therapy, in the U.S.